Description: The world's major religious traditions: Judaism, Christianity, Islam, Hinduism, Buddhism, Taoism, and Confucianism.

-Description: Study of the religious history of African Americans from the seventeenth to the early twenty-first centuries through the motif of movement-literal, metaphorical, and spiritual.
-Main topics include the influence of African religious beliefs and practices on the creation of new diasporic African-American religious traditions, "slave religion," the formation of independent black churches, African-American Islamic traditions, social protest movements, religion in African-American literature, black womanist movements, and the rise of a "black, Christian Presidency.
+Description: Study of the religious history of Africans and African Americans from the seventeenth to the early twenty-first centuries through the motif of movement-literal, metaphorical, and spiritual.
+Main topics include the influence of African religious beliefs and practices on the creation of new diasporic African-American religious traditions, "slave religion," the formation of independent black churches, African-American Islamic traditions, social protest movements, religion in African-American literature, black womanist movements, and the rise of a "black, Christian Presidency".

 Description: Study the influence of religion on all sides of key national debates through a historical, cultural, and comparative ethical examination of the intersection of religion and politics in American history.

 Description: Philosophical, ritual, ethical, contemplative, and historical dimensions of Tibetan Buddhism.
 Popular forms of Buddhism.
 Tibetan art and architecture.
 Relationship of Buddhist learning and practice.
 Tibetan Buddhism texts.
 Contemporary Buddhist practices.
 Tibetan monastic education and debate culture.
 Tibetan Buddhist education in the West.

 Description: Concepts of love, sexuality and femininity as studied in their historical, religious and sociological contexts.